hashicorp/terraform-provider-awscc/docs/resources/lakeformation_data_cells_filter.md

 Optional:

-- `excluded_column_names` (List of String) A list of column names to be excluded from the Data Cells Filter.
+- `excluded_column_names` (List of Dynamic) A list of column names to be excluded from the Data Cells Filter.

 <a id="nestedatt--row_filter"></a>